eugenyefimov/Project-1/README.md

 # Project-1
 Multi-Region Infrastructure Deployment

-Thought for 5 seconds### Multi-Region Infrastructure Deployment with Vercel and AWS
+### Multi-Region Infrastructure Deployment with Vercel and AWS

-I'll guide you through designing and implementing a highly available infrastructure across multiple AWS regions using Infrastructure as Code (IaC) principles.
+This project is dedicated to designing and implementing a highly available infrastructure across multiple AWS regions using Infrastructure as Code (IaC) principles.

 ## Architecture Overview